Yankees vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Athletics: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Gleyber Torres and Brent Rooker are the hottest hitters on the New York Yankees and Oakland Athletics, who meet on Tuesday at Yankee Stadium, at 7:05 PM ET.
+Gleyber Torres and the New York Yankees face Brent Rooker and the Oakland Athletics at Yankee Stadium on Wednesday.
+First pitch is at 12:35 PM ET.

-The Athletics are listed as +180 moneyline underdogs in this matchup against the Yankees (-225).
-The over/under for the matchup has been listed at 9 runs.
+The Athletics are listed as +180 moneyline underdogs for this matchup against the Yankees (-225).
+The game's over/under has been set at 9 runs.

 Rep your team with officially licensed Yankees gear!
 Head to Fanatics to find jerseys, shirts, and much more.